PIPEPIR/frontend-assignment-2022-main-3/README-eng.md

 ### Task 1 API Gateway

-Normally Software Engineer, Frontend at LINE MAN Wongnai will be responsible for Web application and API Gateway, which is the single entry point for all clients and composition of microservices in our infrastructure.

 In this task, you have to develop an API Gateway to retrieve data from the provided JSON Data, with the requirement discussed in the next section.